bmlt-enabled/yap/docs/docs/general/configuration-precedence.md

 2) Session overrides.
 This means the entire call will use this setting.  `index.php?override_title=something+here`.
 Twilio will respect this setting for entire during of the call.

-3) **New Yap 3.0**  Service body overrides from the Admin UI.
+3) Service body overrides from the Admin UI.
 These have a cascading hierarchy of precedence based off the service body above it in the hierarchy tree from your root server.
 Either the `override_service_body_id` (which will affect call routing) or `override_service_body_config_id` will pull these settings into the session for use.

 4) Config.php.
 Any setting is controllable from within config.php.